ahmetyasintat/c/README.md

 ###
 This is a work in progress.
-The quotes are fed from b,nance server.
+The quotes are fed from binance server.
 If you're looking for a more robust solution, feel free to email me at ahmet.yasin.ta@gmail.com I'll be happy to help you out.